WFCD/warframe-items/README.md

 ### Usage and Testing
 You can run the build script with `npm run build`.
 Once built, you can verify the data with `npm test`.
+To verify the TypeScript typings are up to date, you can run `npm run typings`.

 <br>